TobiasRoeddiger/ZombieDrift/README.md

-# ZombieDraft
+# ZombieDrift

 ###Overview
-This project was an university assignment.

-In ZombieDrift you are in the role of a truck driver.
-It is your task to kill the fully mutated zombies and bring the healable zombies to the save zone.
+In ZombieDrift you take the role of a truck driver.
+It is your task to kill the fully mutated zombies and bring the healable zombies into the save zone.
+You can either use the keyboard or your phone to control the truck.

+You can try it [HERE](http://mobilecomputingwebsite.azurewebsites.net).

+**This project was an university assignment.**

 ----------

-###Example Screenshot
+###Screenshot

 <kbd>
 <img src="http://tobias-roeddiger.com/assets/images/Simulator%20Screen%20Shot%2029.11.2016%2C%2022.55.51.png" width="300"/>